aerograf/lexikon-tutorial/ru/book/9credits.md

 some icons are licenced to Creative Commons Attribution-ShareAlike 2.0.

-Version 1.51 was updated to XOOPS 2.5.x Standard GUI by Michael Beck (Mamba).
+Version 1.51 was updated to XOOPS 2.5.x Standard GUI by Michael Beck (Mamba), who also started this tutorial.

-## Tutorial Credits

-This tutorial was created by Michael Beck (aka Mamba)

-## Translation Credits

-Russian: Nikolay Shmelev (aka aerograf)